http://webserver.lemoyne.edu/~glennon/Fred2.jpgFred Glennon, Ph.D. (Courses)

 Evaluation Criteria:

 1. Effort.
 How much time and effort did you put into this activity?
-How faithful were you in attendance?
+How faithful were you in attendance at meetings?
 How well did you understand the overall direction of the class?
-How prepared were you for class?
+How prepared were you for our discussions?
 How detailed were your procedural notes and record-keeping?

 2. Initiative and leadership.
 How effective were you in taking initiative in bringing issues that arose in class to the attention of the professor?
-How effective were you in making a presentation to the class?
-How well did you help classmates understand the direction of the class?

 3. Insightfulness and creativity.
 How insightful were your understandings of what worked and did not work in the class?
 How helpful were your suggestions for improvement?